🏡 54 Sylvan Rd., South Portland, ME 04106

 📧 Email: firstname.lastname@example.org

-I'm an entrepreneur, writer, and startup-community builder based in Portland, Maine 🌊 with more than 15 years experience in building digital media businesses, journalism, and PR.
+I'm an entrepreneur, PR pro, and startup-community builder based in Portland, Maine 🌊 with more than 15 years experience in building digital media businesses, journalism, and PR.

-I've been a champion for the Maine startup community for nearly a decade, first as a journalist and then as a founder.
-I think my passion for innovation, leveraging technology for good, and creating a vibrant startup community with a #givefirst mentality make me an excellent candidate for the inaugural Managing Director role at the at The Roux Institute Techstars Accelerator.
+I've been a champion for the Maine startup community for nearly a decade, first as a journalist and then as a founder and community organizer.
+I have a passion for Maine, leveraging technology for good, and creating a vibrant startup community with a #givefirst mentality.

 I've founded two local companies and was an early hire at a third out-of-state company where I led PR and investor relations from early days through several private financing rounds and going public, which happened the summer of 2019.